A career in actuarial work will suit you if you have strong mathematical ability, are good at problem solving and enjoy analysing data

 - the ability to produce reports and summaries of data analyses that non-specialists can understand

-- commercial awareness - you'll need to adopt a business-like approach when dealing with clients
+- commercial awareness as you'll need to adopt a business-like approach when dealing with clients

 - an aptitude for collaborative working.